unmade/apiwrappers/README.rst

     >>> response
     <Response [200]>

-Writing a simple API wrapper
+Writing a simple API client
 ----------------------------

-Now, that we learned how to make HTTP requests, let's build our first API wrapper:
+Now, that we learned how to make HTTP requests, let's build our first API client:

 .. code-block:: python